danielpm1982/quarkus-recipe-catalog/README.md

 # quarkus-recipe-catalog
-This is a simple Java Web Service project that exemplifies how to use Quarkus, GraalVM and Truffle, in order to run a Polyglot (Java + Python) Rest Web Application
+This is a simple Java Web Service project that exemplifies how to use Quarkus, GraalVM, Truffle and Panache, in order to run a Polyglot (Java + Python) Rest Web Application (with basic CRUD Persistence)

 © 2025 Daniel Pinheiro Maia All Rights Reserved<br>
 (see Copyright© License at the end of this text).

 [**Description of this repository**]<br>
-This is a simple Java Web Service project that exemplifies how to use Quarkus, GraalVM and Truffle, in order to run a Polyglot (Java + Python) Rest Web Application.
+This is a simple Java Web Service project that exemplifies how to use Quarkus, GraalVM, Truffle and Panache, in order to run a Polyglot (Java + Python) Rest Web Application (with basic CRUD Persistence).
 It also shows how to compile your code both using traditional compilation (JVM bytecode), as well as using native-code compilation (processor-level binary code).

 Here we present a REST Web Service, written in Java and Python, and built using Quarkus framework + Maven + Oracle GraalVM.
 GraalVM's JIT (Just-In-Time) and AOT (Ahead-Of-Time) compilers are used in compilation.
 GraalVM is a high-performance Java Virtual Machine - with its runtime and compilers - which not only supports Java, Scala, and Groovy, but also enables the execution of other popular programming languages in one same application.
 This polyglot capability is made possible by additional frameworks, such as Truffle and Sulong, which can be integrated with GraalVM.